kinghajj/mini/Mini/README.txt

 with dozens of settings and comments, so I consider it a fair measure of Mini's parsing speed.

+The test program also tests how fast common operations like looking up a section or setting by name are by repeating the same seven operations 1000 times.
+This takes about 100 milliseconds on my machine, which translates to 70,000 operations per second.

 ================================================================================

 5. What does "Mini" mean?